Meet our staff

 DIRECTOR OF ADMINISTRATION & COMMUNITY ENGAGEMENT

 Judi joined Miriam’s House as the Finance Manager in 2012.
 She is excited to be a part of an organization that has such a positive impact on women’s lives.
 Before joining the non-profit arena, Judi worked in both corporate and public accounting.
-She has an Bachelor's of Science in Accounting from Bloomsburg University of Pennsylvania.
+She has an Bachelor of Science in Accounting from Bloomsburg University of Pennsylvania.
 When not working, Judi enjoys gardening, photography, and volunteering in her children’s schools as well as the community.

 Denise joined Miriam’s House in 1999 as relief staff and quickly advanced to her current position as Operations Manager.
 On most evenings, Denise can be found at Miriam's House working to ensure that all our residents are provided with a safe, clean and welcoming home.
 Before Miriam’s House she lived in Richmond where she attended Virginia Commonwealth University and Flair School of Cosmetology.
 One of the things that Denise appreciates about Miriam’s House is that it is a constant reminder to be thankful to God for today and to take nothing for granted.

-Tashama Carter, MA
+Tashama Woodberry, MA

 Tashama joined Miriam's House in February 2017 with over 11 years of experience providing mental health services in the Lynchburg area.
 She has worked in the areas of family coaching, intensive in-home services, and permanent supportive housing where she worked to house homeless individuals.
-Tashama possesses a Master of Arts in Human Services and a Bachelor's in Sociology and Anthropology from Randolph College.
+Tashama possesses a Master of Arts in Human Services and a Bachelor's degree in Sociology and Anthropology from Randolph College.
 Tashama is passionate about empowering individuals to reach their full potential.
 In her free time, she can be found enjoying life with her four-year-old granddaughter.

 Rayanne James, MA

 Rayanne joined the program staff team at Miriam's House in August 2017.
 She spent the last three years as a caseworker at World Relief resettling refugees in the United States.
-She received her undergraduate degree in Family and Child Development and completed a Master’s Degree in Human Services with an emphasis in Counseling.
+She received her undergraduate degree in Family and Child Development and completed a Master’s degree in Human Services with an emphasis in Counseling.
 Rayanne is thankful to be in a place that she can love and serve people in the community.
 She is passionate about diversity, unity, and cultures from around the world.